 Application for DD services

 Behavioral Health Office of Consumer Affairs (800-836-7660) - Focuses on consumers helping consumers, building and strengthening consumer involvement, helping consumers get the best out of the system, and finding the best information and resources available.

 DD Provider Resources -

 provider lists and training opportunities.

 DD Service Directory (en Español) - Full service descriptions including definitions, limits, frequency, duration, provider types, and provider qualifications for DD services under the submitted HCBS Waivers.

-Down Syndrome Information - Maintained by DHHS Public Health, this website offers information to people with Down Syndrome, as well as those who love them.
+Down Syndrome Information - Website, maintained by DHHS Public Health, which offers information to people with Down Syndrome, as well as those who love them.